 Presenting yourself as the expert or the specialist is always better.
 It’ll definitely increase your potential to make more money as a freelancer.

-4. Be Personal, Authentic, and Consistent
+4. Be personal, authentic, and consistent

 There are many articles on how personalization of your pieces and outreach emails can help increase your chances of securing leads.
-There are not as many recommending you to do the same in your social media.
+There are not as many recommending you to do the same on your social media.

 Many fall into the category of those sharing content impersonally.
 They just hit share and leave it as it is.
 While that is time-saving, it is not showing your personality at all.
 Your social media posts should have a part of you that stands out.

-5. Contact Your Clients
+5. Contact your clients

 But since I can assume you’ve got that handled by this point, it is time for you to reach out to your clients directly.